b-charles/pigs/README.md

 You should be able to use Pigs with the `go get` command:
 ```
-$ go get github.com/b-charles/pigs/<module>
+$ go get github.com/b-charles/pigs
 ```
-with `<module>` the module you want to use.

 ## How's Pigs?

-Pigs is collection of small libraires exposed with an IOC framework.
+Pigs is collection of small packages exposed with an IOC framework.

-The librairies are:
+The packages are:
  * [ioc](ioc/README.md): The IOC framework.
 Completly written from scratch for the Pigs needs.
  * [json](json/README.md): Because.
  * [config](config/README.md): Configuration collector.